nextflow-io/nf-validation/docs/nf-validation/immutable_map.md

+---
+title: ImmutableMap
+description: Functions and methods for the ImmutableMap class
+---

 # ImmutableMap

 By default the meta (a map for meta values specified in the schema) is an [`ImmutableMap`](docs/immutablemap.md) to make sure no unexpected values are overwritten, which can cause trouble because of the asynchronous flow of Nextflow.
 The output map can also be a normal `LinkedHashMap` when the option `immutable_meta` is set to `false`.